jordicf/FRAME/doc/Orthogons.md

 ## STOG

-A STOG is an orthogon that can be decomposed into a set of disjoint rectangles with the following property: such that one of them is called the *trunk* and the others are called *branches*, with the following property:
+A STOG is an orthogon that can be decomposed into a set of disjoint rectangles with the following property:
 * One rectangle is called the trunk and the others are called the branches
-* Each branch fully shares one of its edges with the trunk.
+* Each branch is adjacent to the trunk and fully shares one of its edges with the trunk

 The following picture shows an orthogon that is not a STOG.
 Assuming that the blue rectangle is the trunk, two of the other rectangles (left and right) are branches of the trunk, since they fully share one of the edges